skykunnu/LeaderBoard/README.md

 # Features

-1. Add Players: Users can input player details (First Name, Last Name, Country, and Score).
+1. **Add Players**: Users can input player details (First Name, Last Name, Country, and Score).
-2. Delete Players: Players can be removed from the leaderboard with a single click.
+2. **Delete Players**: Players can be removed from the leaderboard with a single click.
-3. Update Scores: Users can increment or decrement scores dynamically with "+5" and "-5" buttons.
+3. **Update Scores**: Users can increment or decrement scores dynamically with "+5" and "-5" buttons.
-4. Real-Time Sorting: The leaderboard automatically updates and sorts players based on their scores in descending order.
+4. **Real-Time Sorting**: The leaderboard automatically updates and sorts players based on their scores in descending order.
-5. Input Validation: Ensures all required fields are filled before adding a player.
+5. **Input Validation**: Ensures all required fields are filled before adding a player.